textpattern/textpattern.github.io/tags/if_custom_field.md

 ~~~

 The tag will execute the contained statements if one or more custom fields for a given article have content.
 The contents of a custom field can be displayed with the [custom_field](custom_field) tag.

+If used a *single* tag, the tag will return `1` if the named custom field contains any content.
+It will return nothing otherwise.
+See Example 5.

 ## Attributes